SatcherInstitute/health-equity-tracker/README.md

 pytest
 ```

-Note: You will need to pip install all the shared directies.
-Also you must run
-this command from the root level test directory. (eg. ./python/tests)

 To test from the packaged version of the ingestion library, run `pip install -e python/ingestion` before testing.

 ### Python environment setup